Chicago Amazon Delivery Truck Accident Lawyers

 The additional punitive funds awarded by the court, when allowed, can pay for current and future medical expenses, reimbursement for time away from work, pain, and suffering.
 Additionally, these funds can provide temporary or permanent disability payments to secure the victim's financial future.

-In addition to driving impaired, distracted driving, and aggressive behavior, other reasons Amazon delivery drivers can create dangerous situations include:
+In addition to driving impaired, distracted driving, and aggressive behavior, other reasons Amazon delivery SUV drivers and other trucking companies can create dangerous situations include:

 - Blind Spots – The Amazon truck driver is unable to see other motorists and pedestrians due to the size and large shape of the truck.